-Swimming allows your child to have fun while exercising, however water safety must not be taken lightly.
+Swimming allows your child to have fun while exercising, however, water safety must not be taken lightly given drowning statistics.
 Swimming requires the proper attention and training in order to decrease the chances of drowning.
 There are many things that a parent can do to ensure the safety of their child.
 These things include giving your child swimming lessons at a young age and supervising your child when they’re in the water.
 It’s important to establish water safety rules with your children and family so they understand the risks associated with water.
 The following drowning statistics are scary, but if you educate yourself on recognizing the signs of drowning and remain vigilant over those swimming – you will be able to react and act.

 Drowning people can only struggle on the surface of the water from 20 to 60 seconds before submersion occurs.
 Dr. Pia says drowning doesn’t look like drowning and described the response you should take.
 This window of time is the only point at which they can be rescued.
 This is why its so important to have someone always watching the water if anyone is swimming, and why we suggest that hiring a lifeguard for any events with more people is a good idea.
 Safety and preventative measures are key to making sure everyone is safe to the best of your ability.

 Most people do not yell or make noise above the water when they are drowning.
-In pop culture references you see the drowning person as someone who yells for help and flails in the water making huge splashes.
-This is not the case at all – in fact the person is often times almost completely submerged with only their hands breaking the surface in a weak attempt to grab the air.
-To someone standing on the side it would look like the person is climbing an invisible ladder.
+In pop culture references, you see the drowning person as someone who yells for help and flails in the water making huge splashes.
+This is not the case at all – in fact, the person is often times almost completely submerged with only their hands breaking the surface in a weak attempt to grab the air.
+To someone standing on the side, it would look like the person is climbing an invisible ladder.
 Drowning statistics are high and common because people don’t know what signs to look for.
 Learn about the eight quiet signs of drowning as a preventative measure.

 More than half of the children who drown, do so in their home swimming pools.
 Want to learn how you can make your swimming pool safer for your little ones?
 Read our post on 10 Safety Tips for Your Pool.